gemadarc/gemadarc.github.io/research.md

 performance through better understanding of charge collection efficiency, background reduction, and systematic uncertainties; and **(4)** accelerate education and training for young scientists in the field.

+### Proposed Research and Methods
+PIRE-GEMADARC intends to advance Ge materials for developing novel detectors fabricated from well characterized crystals and well-tested contact technology to improve understanding of detector performance.

+The proposed research includes three distinct tasks:
+1. Material advancement for developing novel Ge detectors.
+2. Development of novel Ge detectors.
+3. Improvement of detector performance.